jonvaudio/simd_granodi/README.md

 On MSVC++, passing SIMD class types by `const` reference can introduce unnecessary loads and stores.

-##### Compile with the `/GS-` (the important part of that flag being the `-`)
+##### Compile with the `/GS-` (the important part being the `-`)

-Functions which take an argument the same type as the C++ SIMD classes cause MSVC++ to place a security cookie on the stack before that function is called, and check that cookie again when the function returns.
+Functions which take an argument whose type is one of the C++ SIMD classes cause MSVC++ to place a security cookie on the stack before that function is called, and check that cookie again when the function returns.
 (This only happens if the function is **not** inlined).
 This is a sensible way to check for stack corruption, but can slow things down if you repeatedly call a function which (for example) takes a `Vec_ps` as an argument, but is large enough to not get inlined.

 ### Constructors